WwZzz/easyFL/README.md

 * `model` should be the corresponding model of the dataset.
 Options: `mlp`, `cnn`, `resnet18.`

 * `sample` decides the way to sample clients in each round.
-Options: `uniform` means uniformly, `md` means choosing with probility.
+Options: `uniform` means uniformly, `md` means choosing with probability.

 * `aggregate` decides the way to aggregate clients' model.
 Options: `uniform`, `weighted_scale`, `weighted_com`